Shaver Lake, California

 Shaver Lake (formerly Musick Creek and Musick Creek Heights) is a census-designated place (CDP) in Fresno County, California, United States.
 The population was 580 at the 2020 census, down from 634 at the 2010 census.
 Shaver Lake is on the southwest end of the lake of the same name, 10 mi east of New Auberry, at an elevation of 5627 feet.
 The name honors C.B.
 Shaver, founder of the Fresno Flume and Irrigation Company that built the dam, creating the lake.
 The lake served as a mill pond for the Shaver Sawmill and the source for a flume that ran 65 miles to Clovis.
-The original town of Shaver was buried under the lake when the Thomas A. Edison Company purchased and enlarged the lake in 1919.
+The original town of Shaver was inundated when the Thomas A. Edison Company purchased and enlarged the lake in 1919.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 34.6 sqmi, of which, 32.3 sqmi of it is land and 2.3 sqmi of it (6.59%) is water.
+According to the United States Census Bureau, the CDP has a total area of 34.6 sqmi, of which 32.3 sqmi is land and 2.3 sqmi, or 6.59%, is water.

 Climate

-Shaver Lake has a warm-summer mediterranean climate that is characterized by warm, dry summers, with periodic thunderstorms, and cold, snowy winters.
+Shaver Lake has a warm-summer Mediterranean climate that is characterized by warm, dry summers with periodic thunderstorms, and cold, extremely snowy winters.